-Post Malone Flew Viral ‘Wow’ Dancer Out for Concert and New Music Video
+Post Malone Flew Viral ‘Wow’ Dancer Out For Concert And New Music Video

 Some of Post Malone’s finer qualities are his abilities to recognize talent, then giving that gifted person an opportunity to shine with a bit of promotional assistance.
-This month, one of Malone’s fans, Mike Alancourt, posted a video of himself dancing to a Malone’s song.
-The video was so popular, it eventually caught the eye of Malone himself.
-Malone loved seeing Alancourt’s dance moves so much, he got in contact with Alancourt and made him an offer.
+This month, one of Malone’s fans, Mike Alancourt, posted a video of himself dancing to a Malone song.
+The video was so popular, that it caught the eye of Malone himself.
+Malone loved seeing Alancourt’s dance moves so much that he got in contact with Alancourt and made him an offer.

-43-year-old Alancourt filmed a dance routine to the Post Malone song “Wow.”
+Forty-three-year-old Alancourt filmed a dance routine to the Post Malone song “Wow.”
 Alancourt’s dance moves were choreographed by Jennifer Colvin, and the video was shot at 1 Vibe Dance Studio.
 The dance video features Alancourt performing a seriously impressive set of dance moves to Malone’s music.
 In fact, Alancourt’s dance ensemble combined with Malone’s beats became so popular that the video went viral shortly after it was posted on March 3.
 Since the video was put up on social media at the start of this month, it’s been watched over a million times, and its comments, shares, and likes are all impressively in the thousands, according to WFLA News.

-As impressive as it was to Alancourt to star in a viral video that demonstrated his dance skills accompanied by Malone’s music, the acclaim did not end there for Alancourt’s skills.
+As impressive as it was for Alancourt to star in a viral video that demonstrated his dance skills accompanied by Malone’s music, the acclaim did not end there for Alancourt’s skills.
 Alancourt’s video was vastly admired by many, and he eventually caught the eyes of several important celebrities.
 However, probably the most important celebrity to back Alancourt was Post Malone, who was impressed by Alancourt’s ability to dance so well to “Wow.”

-At first, Malone honored Alancourt by re-posting Alancourt’s eye-catching dance routine on the rapper’s social media pages when the video initially became viral.
-However, the social media reposts were not the only favor that Malone had in mind for Alancourt.
+At first, Malone honored Alancourt by re-posting his eye-catching dance routine on the rapper’s social media pages when the video initially became viral.
+However, the social media reposts were not the only favor that Malone had in mind for his fan.
 Malone had an even larger opportunity for the impressive dancer.

 Post Malone Flew Viral 'Wow' Dancer Out for Concert and New Music Video Post Malone really takes care of his fans … especially ones who pull off epic dance moves to his songs.
 ICYMI — Mike Alancourt, a 40-year-old bald,… https://t.co/JCeVFTFFXB #lifestyle #social #cosmetics pic.twitter.com/tbVSuFW5ll